NREL/ResStock.github.io/docs/resources/explanations/Geographic_Fields_and_Codes.md

 **Step 6:** Turn this information into a PUMA fit for ResStock.
 Combine the **State FIP**, <ins>an additional 0</ins>, and then the *2010 PUMA value*.
 The codes turn into 08000801, 08000804, 08000805, 08000817, 08000818, 08000819, 08000820, and 08000821.

 ##  Additional Note
 Additionally, some published datasets have a spatial lookup table: [spatial_tract_lookup_table.csv](https://data.openei.org/s3_viewer?bucket=oedi-data-lake&prefix=nrel-pds-building-stock%2Fend-use-load-profiles-for-us-building-stock%2F2021%2Fresstock_amy2018_release_1%2Fgeographic_information%2F) is one example.
-County and PUMA codes can be looked up using the "nhgis_county_gisjoin" and "nhgis_puma_gisjoin" columns, respectively.
+County and PUMA codes can be looked up using the **nhgis_county_gisjoin** and **nhgis_puma_gisjoin** columns, respectively.
 To find the pre-aggregated timeseries file for a county or PUMA, use this lookup to find the code for the county or PUMA of interest.